iyagicom/FileIyagi/README.md

 ![FileIyagi](fileiyagi.png)

-⚡ A **fast, clean and lightweight** file manager for Windows and Linux.
+⚡ A **fast and responsive file manager** designed for reliable text input during file renaming and searching.

-Built with Qt6 to solve the Korean IME input problems found in Nautilus and other GTK file managers — renaming files and searching both work correctly in any language.
-The UI automatically switches between Korean and English based on the system locale.
+Enjoy high-speed browsing, keyboard-focused navigation, and smooth thumbnail previews.
+The interface automatically adapts to the system language for a seamless user experience.

 ---